ENSpeak the language you have been studying.

 2

 Short, unextended answers in Part 1.
-Even in Part 1, give 2–3 sentence responses that explain, not just state.
+Give 2–3 sentence responses that explain, not just state.

 3

 Stopping at 1 minute in Part 2.
-Plan to speak for the full 2 minutes using the S-P-S-E framework on every cue card.
+Plan to speak for the full 2 minutes using S-P-S-E.

 4

 Using the same linking phrase repetitively.
-Saying 'moreover' 6 times or 'basically' in every sentence actively penalizes your Grammatical Range score.
+Saying 'moreover' 6 times penalizes your Grammatical Range.

 5

 Trying to fix your accent.
-This is wasted cognitive energy.
 Focus on clarity, pace, and word stress instead.

 6